As I say, Rush Limbaugh executing assigned host duties flawlessly.

 You don't need 70 people at a White House press conference to tell people what happened there.

-And meet with the camera, you might even not need the reporters.
+And with the camera, you might even not need the reporters.

 But you see, media can't trust you to watch Obama without them telling you what you just saw and analyzing it.

-Look, Jonah Goldberg wrote about this today, and this is the this is really a classic way to understand what I'm talking about with the daily soap opera rather than media.
+And this is really a classic way to understand what I'm talking about, the daily soap opera rather than media.

-The Ace of Spage, Whoever he is, uh, has written numerous times about things that happen on this program, and he gets it.
+The Ace of Spades, whoever he is, has written numerous times about things that happen on this program and he gets it.

-The guy is uh he's it's almost like he's here when he when he starts commenting on things, controversial things he's able to identify.
+The guy is – it's almost like he's here when he starts commenting on things, controversial things he's able to identify.

 For example, when the media gets exercised over something I say that they find righteously indignant, he understands it was a joke and that they have no sensitivity whatsoever.

-He wrote a blog post about three years ago that was titled The McGuffinization of American Politics.
+He – He wrote a blog post about three years ago that was titled The MacGuffinization of American Politics.

-In a movie or a book, the McGuffin is the thing the hero wants.
+In a movie or a book, the MacGuffin is the thing the hero wants.

 But there's always somebody trying to stop the hero from getting what he wants.

-There's always a villain in every book, in every movie, every story, you have the hero and what he wants.
+There's always a villain in every book, in every movie, every story.

 The whole thing is about who's going to get the MacGuffin.

-And I have observed this in my uh different ways over the have you have, for example, when it comes to have you ever the Democrats always set the agenda.
+And I have observed this in my – different ways over the – for example, when it comes to – have you ever – the Democrats always set the – whatever the Democrats say they want, that's just what's going to happen.

 There's no questioning the policy.